 Let’s go over the major pros and cons of the EQ Bank Savings Plus Account to help you make an informed decision.

-- High-interest rate: The 1.65% interest on EQ Bank Savings Plus Account is one of the highest in Canada.
-The same interest applies to TFSA and RSP savings accounts with the USD savings account having a 1% interest.
+- High-interest rate: The 4.00% interest on EQ Bank Savings Plus Account is one of the highest in Canada.
+It’s TFSA and RSP, and USD savings accounts also have 3.00% interest.
 The interest is calculated daily and paid monthly.

 - No-fee banking: The EQ Bank Savings Plus Account is a no-fee savings account that doesn’t charge monthly fees, everyday banking fees and other fees you can find among other online banks or traditional banks in Canada.